mindsparkist/Linux-Typical-concepts/README.md

 In Linux, the `nice` and `renice` commands come in handy for managing process priorities, affecting how much CPU time they receive.
 Here's a breakdown of what they do and how they can be useful:

+In Linux, only privileged users can change the `nice` value, Example might be when using top command only privileged users can change/escalate the nice level to higher levels while non privileged users can decrease it.

 **Nice Command**

 * **Function:** Launches a new process with a specific priority (niceness value).